Hawar-Dzaee/UNet-from-scratch/README.md

 ### 3. Model Training
 During training, the model’s performance is tracked using Neptun.ai for experiment management and Plotly for interactive visualizations.
-Neptun.ai: Track the learning curves, model metrics, and hyperparameters using Neptun.ai.
+[Neptune.ai](https://neptune.ai/) : Track the learning curves, model metrics, and hyperparameters using Neptun.ai.
 It provides interactive visualizations and insights into the training process.
 Plotly Figures: Learning curves (accuracy, loss) and other metrics are visualized using Plotly.
 These figures help in understanding model performance over time.

 ### 4. Dataset